-3.2 COMMERCIAL AND ECONOMIC DEVELOPMENT
+COMMERCIAL AND ECONOMIC DEVELOPMENT

 - Commercial land use in the Town of Outlook is generally concentrated along Saskatchewan Avenue and Franklin Street.
 Outlook's distinct town centre is located along Saskatchewan Avenue.
 In addition to commercial services with a street front business, many commercial ventures operating in Outlook are run out of the home as home based businesses. - There is currently an inventory of zero serviced, undeveloped downtown commercial lots in the Town and zero serviced, highway commercial lots available, although services exist adjacent to unserviced lots in highway commercial areas.
 Servicing of commercial lots would be available once the demands of the purchaser are identified.
 A limited number of vacant commercial buildings are also available.
 As the Town of Outlook continues to grow, the need for serviced, developable commercial land will increase.
 Identifying areas for short to long term commercial development will assist the Town in preparing for growth of the community over the next twenty years.
-Opportunities exist in the Town for infill commercial development to occur on unused and underutilised sites on Saskatchewan Avenue and Railway Avenue.
+Opportunities exist in the Town for infill commercial development to occur on unused and underutilized sites on Saskatchewan Avenue and Railway Avenue.
 Responses to the community survey indicate very strong support for additional commercial development within the Town. - A marketing plan for the Town of Outlook was prepared in November, 2004 by Blaq MAP Consulting Inc. This plan outlines the marketing plan and strategy for growing the Town of Outlook through branding.
 The document analyses the Town's strengths, challenges, and opportunities that either enhance or limit the Town's ability to advertise and promote strategies to achieve its goals.
-The marketing plan proposes that Outlook shift its central orientation from agriculture to technology and outlines the measures and strategies that the Town needs to take to achieve this change. - It is noteworthy that recent activities around the Outlook area including an Enbridge / Ledcor pipeline project as well as the recent Tweeten Project (pressurized irrigation pipeline) will continue to foster new agricultural and industrial activity in the region, as well as associated commercial and residential growth. - Stakeholders identified downtown revitalization as a priority within the Town of Outlook, including addressing aesthetics, celebration of heritage/history, attraction of new business and multiple unit development in the downtown.
+The marketing plan proposes that Outlook shift its central orientation from agriculture to technology and outlines the measures and strategies that the Town needs to take to achieve this change.

+- It is noteworthy that recent activities around the Outlook area including an Enbridge / Ledcor pipeline project as well as the recent Tweeten Project (pressurized irrigation pipeline) will continue to foster new agricultural and industrial activity in the region, as well as associated commercial and residential growth. - Stakeholders identified downtown revitalization as a priority within the Town of Outlook, including addressing aesthetics, celebration of heritage/history, attraction of new business and multiple unit development in the downtown.
 Stakeholders also identified the importance of presenting a good first impression at the entryways into the Town of Outlook.

-3.2.2 General Commercial Objectives and Policies
+General Commercial Objectives and Policies

-To promote compatible commercial development in new residential areas.

-Policy (a) Provide opportunities for appropriate and compatible commercial sites in new residential areas.
-Possible uses may include neighbourhood convenience stores, professional offices, personal service trades, and retail stores.

-To facilitate the development of visually appealing commercial districts.

-- Policy (a) Ensure that commercial buildings and sites are constructed and maintained to acceptable standards through the use of the community's Nuisance Bylaw and Building Bylaw. - Policy (b) Ensure that Outlook's commercial districts contribute positively to the aesthetics of the Town, through the use of landscaping regulations and through the promotion of quality urban design. - Policy (c) Ensure that new commercial developments connect to and complement existing and future development in Outlook by requiring that concept plans be submitted to the Town of Outlook for approval prior to consideration of rezoning applications associated with formal subdivision applications.
+- Objective 1.
+To promote compatible commercial development in new residential areas. - Policy a.
+Provide opportunities for appropriate and compatible commercial sites in new residential areas.
+Possible uses may include neighbourhood convenience stores, professional offices, personal service trades, and retail stores. - Objective 2.
+To facilitate the development of visually appealing commercial districts. - Policy a.
+Ensure that commercial buildings and sites are constructed and maintained to acceptable standards through the use of the community's Nuisance Bylaw and Building Bylaw. - Policy b.
+Ensure that Outlook's commercial districts contribute positively to the aesthetics of the Town, through the use of landscaping regulations and through the promotion of quality urban design. - Policy c.
+Ensure that new commercial developments connect to and complement existing associated with formal subdivision applications.